Do I Need A Building Permit for That?

 Same goes for an improperly-built deck; plumbing that leaks behind a wall and causes toxic mold growth; and a furnace that allows carbon monoxide gas into the house.

 And if you’ve bought or sold a home lately, you know that Home Inspectors are hired by prospective buyers to find substandard, illegal, or dangerous conditions in a house.
 If you’ve done improper work without permits, a home inspector will likely find it and bring it to the buyer’s attention.
-Which means you’ll probably have to bring it up to code anyway or knock thousands off your asking price.
+Which means you’ll probably have to bring it up to code anyway or knock money off your asking price.

 So – do I need to pay for an expensive building permit, and go through the hassle and delays of inspections for my simple little project?